Last updated on 6 September 2021

 Thus, we had the RMR deck crew enjoy this funky mix between remnants of old-style Nirvana, the roughness of All Else Fails, lackadaisical Last Bullet and straight post-punk of the likes of Infected Syren.
 All of that served on a platter of scratchy, almost grouchy defiance.

-In fact, this record forms part of the emergence of a new-ish rock style that is not metal, not Hard Rock, but heavy enough to please even metal laden ears.
+In fact, this record forms part of the emergence of a new-ish rock style that is not metal, not Hard Rock, but heavy enough to please even metal-laden ears.
 What sets Rebel Rampage apart, though, is this refreshing variation from track to track in a style that usually grows stale fast.

-If you like a meaty crunch of Heavy Rock on a foundation of punk-infused rebellion, then Divided We Fall should certainly live in your music collection.
+Finally, if you like a meaty crunch of Heavy Rock on a foundation of punk-infused rebellion, then Divided We Fall should certainly live in your music collection.
 We surely enjoyed delving into this decidedly juicy slab of rock.
 Even if not everything is yet perfect.
 But then, nobody expected that.

-Label: 928102 Records DK2 | Web: Official Site
+Label: 928102 Records DK2 | Web: Facebook